 If you've absorbed everything MCU-related up to now then prepare for a shock.
-Guardians Of The Galaxy is completely different from anything else Marvel have done, almost as though they themselves were getting fed up of the likes of Captain America (2) and Iron Man (3).
+Guardians Of The Galaxy is completely different from anything else Marvel have done, almost as though they themselves were getting fed up of the likes of Captain America and Iron Man.
 The level of irreverence is shocking to viewers used to po-faced seriousness and characters we all know and love.
-Guardians Of The Galaxy is a lightning strike that nobody saw coming, filled with characters and worlds that are as alien to us as they are to Quill.
+Guardians Of The Galaxy is a lightning strike that nobody saw coming, filled with characters and worlds that are as alien to us as they seem to be to Quill.

 Apart from a little more clarity from the script which felt like a couple of pages had been edited out at some point, I can't say too much more about the film.
 I love its unique humour, its strange and individual characters and the way it creates a believable universe by filling every bit of the screen with detail and light.
 Gunn has painted a glorious space-opera for everyone to enjoy and who would have a problem with that?